lesi-nedo/WINSOME/README.md

 9. Add ca-cert-c (client certificate) into server truststore:
 `keytool -keystore ../../Server/ssl/truststore.jks -alias bmc -import -file ca-cert-c`

-To use you need to add the Root CA server certificate (ca-cert) to the java cacerts key store.
+Now you'll need to add the Root CA server certificate (ca-cert) to the java cacerts key store.

 The Root CA is located in `src/Server/ssl/` and the name is: `ca-cert`.